CesarChaMal/single-spa-demo-root-config/README.md

 You can find the demo here: https://thawkin3-single-spa-demo.herokuapp.com/page1

+# Article

+You can find the whole article here: https://www.freecodecamp.org/news/developing-and-deploying-micro-frontends-with-single-spa/

 ## How It Works

 This project uses [single-spa](https://single-spa.js.org/) to architect an app composed of micrfrontends.
 In the root config, the three microfrontend apps (nav, page 1, and page 2) are registered with singe-spa.
 The main `index.ejs` file contains an import map, which references where to find the compiled JavaScript bundle for each microfrontend.
 [SystemJS](https://github.com/systemjs/systemjs) is the module loader which then loads the bundles when needed.